MooVC/MooVC/README.md

 ## Enhancements

 - Added AsyncEventHandler to represent an event handler that can be awaited by the sender.
+- Added AsyncEventArgs to represent a event arguments that can be used to cancel operations by the sender.
 - Added a MulticastDelegateExtensions.InvokeAsync method that will await the invocation of a multicast delegate that returns a Task.
 - Added a MulticastDelegateExtensions.PassiveInvokeAsync method that will await the invocation of a multicast delegate that returns a Task and absorb any error encountered.
 - Added a MulticastDelegateExtensions.PassiveInvoke method that will invoke a multicast delegate absorb any errors encountered.